 The con artists will then make fraudulent purchases or steal your other important financial information.
 Sometimes, these links can even contain malware that infects your device once you click it.

-5. Browser Pop-ups Scam
+5. Geek Squad Browser Pop-up Scam

-While you’re browsing, you may encounter a pop-up claiming that your device has been infected with hacking software or viruses and requires immediate action.
+While browsing, you may encounter a pop-up claiming that your device has been infected with hacking software or viruses and requires immediate action.
 The pop-up also tells you to contact the Geek Squad at the number on the screen to get it fixed.
 Sometimes, instead of a number, the pop-up includes a link for you to click and download a ‘device cleaner’ to remove the malware.

 Nobody likes having malware lurking in their device.
 Since they are familiar with the Geek Squad, they take action.
 When you make that call, the scammer frightens you into surrendering your personal information for further action or granting permission to remote access your device.